pndkr/mlisp/README.md

 The _mlisp_ interpreter doesn't manage every object through reference count, some values are only copied, and _only_ the reference types are cared by the garbage collector.
 This is intended to save memory, since non-reference types are usually of similar size as pointers.

-Lists are objects that consist of other objects embedded inside them.
-They can be manipulated through list access operators.

-Based on all the above, types can be put in the following hierarchy:
+Based on everything above, types can be put in the following hierarchy:

 - `value`
 	- `object` (reference types)